dskarbrevik/League-of-Legends-Churn-Prediction/README.md

 If I can predict which players are going to give up on the game before reaching level 3 based on their performance in their first match, it may be worth incentivizing that player in some way before they give up (either encouraging them to play again or providing some additional game info where they seem to be weakest).

-**So that's my goal: predict, from the performance of a player's first match, if they are going to make it to level 3 or not.**
+**So that's my goal: predict, from the performance of a player's first match, if that player is going to make it to level 3.**

 ## Part 1: <a href="https://github.com/dskarbrevik/Riot_Churn_Prediction/blob/master/Riot%20Churn%20Predictor%20%5BPart%201%20-%20Data%20Collection%5D.ipynb">Data Collection</a>